Mikael-Kolehmainen/React-Diary-comments/README.md

 ### About Diary

-Diary is React based project, which is beginner-friendly.
+The diary is a MERN-based project, that is beginner-friendly.
 I wanted to start small and I think with small steps, I am progressing into a complete product.

 ### Why Diary project?